molnarlin/milestone-project-1/README.md

 ### 8.1.
 Code validation
 I used the official W3C validator for testing HTML, and there were no errors.
 ![Screenshot of W3C HTML test result](readme_images/test_results/test_html.png)
-* Official (jigsaw) validator for testing CSS, and there were no errors in my code.
+* Official (jigsaw) validator for testing CSS, and my code had no errors.
 ![Screenshot of W3C CSS test result](readme_images/test_results/test_jigsaw.png)
 * Lighthouse report in Google Chrome.
-I checked the accessibility, perfomance, best practices here.
+I checked the accessibility, performance, and best practices here.
 ![Screenshot of Lighthouse report result](readme_images/test_results/lighthouse_report.png)
 ### 8.2.
 Test cases
-* On desktop computer the screen is very wide, so contents are mainly next to eachother, and everything is still readable.
+* On a desktop computer the screen is very wide, so the contents are mainly next to each other, and everything is still readable.
 ![Screenshot of desktop view](readme_images/desktop.png)
-* On tablets there is a bit less space, but some content can be next to eachother.
+* On tablets there is a bit less space, but some content can be next to each other.
 I started to use the burger menu for the navigation bar.
 ![Screenshot of tablet view](readme_images/tablet.png)
-* On phone there is little space, so I moved most of the contents underneath eachother.
+* On the phone there is little space, so I moved most of the contents underneath each other.
 ![Screenshot of phone view](readme_images/phone.png)
 ### 8.3.
 Fixed bugs
-I came across couple of bugs, and I give a short explanation, how I fixed them here.
+I came across a couple of bugs, and I briefly explained how I fixed them here.
-* Card elements wasn't responsible.
-When I copied the from Bootsrap, cards had fixed width.
+* Card elements weren't responsible.
+When I copied them from Bootstrap, the cards had fixed widths.
 ```HTML
 <div class="card" style="width: 18rem;">
   <img class="card-img-top" src="..." alt="Card image cap">